Conquest of Murcia (1265–1266)

-The conquest of Murcia took place in 1265–1266 when James I of Aragon conquered the Muslim-held Taifa of Murcia on behalf of his ally Alfonso X of Castile.
+King James I of Aragon conquered the Muslim-held Taifa of Murcia on behalf of his ally King Alfonso X of Castile in 1265–1266.

 Under the Treaty of Alcaraz in 1243 Murcia was a semi-independent vassal of Castile, but renounced its allegiance during the Mudéjar revolt of 1264–1266.
 Aragon entered the war on Castile's side after Castile's Queen Violant—who was James' daughter—wrote a letter asking for her father's help.

 After initial negotiations with his nobles, James marched from Valencia at the end of October 1265.
 Subsequently, Aragonese troops took multiple Murcian towns and defeated a reinforcement column sent by the Emirate of Granada.
 The siege of the city of Murcia started in January 1266, ending in its surrender on 31 January and James' entrance to the city on 3 February.

 After the conquest, Murcia was returned to Castile and lost its semi-independent status.
 Subsequently, its Muslim population was moved to suburbs as Castile brought Christian settlers to populate the region.